 - Providence may use personal information collected during registration for Providence services, activities or classes, to administer such services, activities or classes.

 - Providence may make personal information available to third-party service providers for the purpose of providing interactive tools and services to you, such as artificial intelligence driven chat.

 - Information provided by individuals participating in User Forums and Message Boards will not be collected or stored as part of insurance or medical records or used to make decisions about insurance underwriting or coverage, medical care or treatment, or administration of health care for any individual.
 Providence will not use this information to infer or make any determinations about an individual’s health condition or medical needs.

 - Providence will disclose personal information when required to do so by law, for example, in response to a court order or a subpoena or other legal obligation, in response to a law enforcement agency's request, or in special cases when we have reason to believe that disclosing this information is necessary to identify, contact or bring legal action against someone who may be causing injury to or interference (either intentionally or unintentionally) with our rights or property.

-A “cookie” is a small set of computer data which allows Web servers, like the Web servers used to host the Providence site, to maintain records of the activities of users visiting Web sites and to help us serve you better by improving our website design.
+A “cookie” is a small set of computer data that allows Web servers, like the Web servers used to host the Providence site, to maintain records of the activities of users visiting Web site and to help us serve you better by improving our Web site design.
 Cookies may be used to customize the delivery of content based on your usage patterns and interests.